Skin gambling: Introduction of skins

+In 2023, Valve released the successor to Global Offensive, Counter-Strike 2.
+Players' inventories of digital goods were automatically transferred over from CS:GO over to CS2, with the skins recreated in the new game.
+In the year 2023 alone, it was estimated that Valve earned US$1 billion from the sale of weapons case keys and commission from user-to-user trades in the Steam marketplace.

+Value

-Because of the rarity and other qualities, certain skins became highly sought-after by players.
-Skins became a form of virtual currency, with some items like special cosmetic knives worth thousands of United States dollars.
-This virtual currency was further impacted by the game giving out "weapon cases" that would contain an unknown skin.
-A case, and discovery of that skin, could only be opened by purchasing a key in the in-game store for $2.49.
-At the same time, the most common skins that could be earned had a value far less than the cost of the key, so the player would effectively lose money if they bought a key and found a common skin.
-Because of this, cases also became part of the virtual currency within Global Offensive.
+Because of the rarity and other qualities, certain skins are highly sought after by players.
+Skins are a form of virtual currency, with some items like special cosmetic knives worth thousands of United States dollars.
+This virtual currency is further impacted by the game giving out "weapon cases" that contain an unknown randomized skin, which can only be opened by purchasing a key in the in-game store for $2.49.
+The most common skins that can be obtained have a value far less than the cost of the key, so the player would effectively lose money if they bought a key and found a common skin.
+Because of this, cases are also part of the virtual currency within Counter-Strike.

 Global Offensive is not the first video game where players have traded, sold, or bought virtual in-game items, but the ease of accessing and transferring through the Steam Marketplace made it a successful virtual economy.
-However, with increased monetary values placed on some skins, the Steam Marketplace became infeasible.
+However, with increased monetary values placed on some skins, the Steam Marketplace became infeasible for some.
 The Steam Marketplace only allows sales up to $1800, with all transactions subject to a 15% fee collected by Valve.
-Trades and purchases via the Steam Marketplace required players to add funds to their Steam Wallets to purchase skins from others, with those funds being placed in the Wallet of the seller; such funds could not be taken out as real-world money, as otherwise Valve would be regulated as a bank.
-As the value of skins grew beyond these limits, new websites opened up that used the Steamworks application programming interface (API) to link players' inventory to these sites as to manage the trading of Global Offensive skins while enabling these users to spend more and receive money through other online banking/payment sites like PayPal or using digital currency like Bitcoin, and bypassing Valve's transaction fee.
+Trades and purchases via the Steam Marketplace require players to add funds to their Steam Wallets to purchase skins from others, with those funds being placed in the Wallet of the seller.
+Valve does not allow these funds to be taken out as real-world money, as it would be require being regulated as a bank.
+Websites opened up that used the Steamworks application programming interface (API) to link players' inventory to these sites as to manage the trading of Counter-Strike skins while enabling users to spend more and receive money through other online banking/payment sites like PayPal or using digital currency like Bitcoin, and bypass Valve's transaction fee.

+Valve introduced an update to CS2 in October 2025 which added the ability for players to trade in five skins of a specific rarity in exchange for a higher rarity skin.
+This feature quickly diluted the market for the rarer skins since acquiring them had become easier, and within a few days the skins market lost an estimated $2 to $3 billion in value, roughly 28% of the total market.